 “It was one of the most dangerous moments for me, since I had to go to the interview.
 I understood that the main question would be why I did not apply for a number earlier.
 I deliberately got dirty, dressed carelessly and tried to look as if I had just fiddled with potatoes on the farm.
 Surprisingly, everything went smoothly, ”he admits.

-Later, he was able to get another ID - a driver's license, and then - the coveted American passport, though not on the first attempt.
-By submitting the documents for the first time, he did not enter the name of the secondary school where he studied, fearing that it could be revealed, and, depicting irritation about the American bureaucracy, left the building, taking the documents.
+Later, he was able to obtain another identity document - a driver's license, and then - the coveted American passport, albeit not on the first try.
+When submitting documents for the first time, he did not enter the name of the secondary school where he studied in the questionnaire, fearing that he could be revealed, and, depicting annoyance at the American bureaucracy, left the building, taking the documents.
 He managed to get a passport after Jack got a real education in the USA, and was able to indicate a real university in the application form.

 In Germany, Albrecht Dittricht had a doctorate in chemistry, but the American Jack Barsky could not explain to anyone where he got it, so he had to finish college first, and then the university, in the United States.
 He mastered programming, which helped him get a new, more prestigious job in an insurance holding.
 Over time, his attitude toward American society began to change.
 With all his efforts, he could not see in him that evil incarnation that the instructors in the KGB instilled in him.
 In addition, American work began to take more and more time.

 "During the oncolls (weekly online duty, often practiced in IT companies - FD) sometimes I had to work at night, sometimes on weekends.
 I often simply did not have time for espionage activities, and the need to carry it out caused more and more irritation, ”Barsky admits.